XuewenWangUGA/GMATA/README.md

 Developed by Xuewen Wang.

 ## News
 A new updated version which  works on most Linux systems is coming soon.
+Genoytping specified tandem repeat (TR) sites from NGS platforms can be done using our newest online tool [TRcaller](www.TRcaller.com), which is the fastest and most accurate tool for TR genotyping for both short and long NGS sequencing reads.

 ## Install for Windows, Linux and Mac OS
 You can use one of the following methods.